sphaero/sphof/docs/test1.rst

 *Why these methods?
 You have to understand that you cannot just pass images around like that.
-An image occupies a large amount of memory and copying them takes a lot of time.
+An image occupies a large amount of memory and copying them takes a large amount of time.
 Therefore the sending happens by passing a reference instead of the full image.
 In languages like C or C++ you'd call this a pointer.
-This is a bit difficult in a language like Python.
-Anyway these are just convenience methods to prevent you from running into trouble and keeping your machine performant.*
+This is a bit difficult in a language like Python because if we would send the image it will be garbage collected after being send.
+Anyway, these are just convenience methods to prevent you from running into trouble and keeping your machine performant.*